BUSINESS AND BASIS OF PRESENTATION

 The Company holds and issues derivative financial instruments such as interest rate lock commitments (IRLCs) and other forward sale commitments.
 IRLCs are subject to price risk primarily related to fluctuations in market interest rates.
 To hedge the interest rate risk on certain IRLCs, the Company uses forward sale commitments, such as to-be-announced securities (TBAs) or mandatory delivery commitments with investors.
 Management expects these forward sale commitments to experience changes in fair value opposite to the changes in fair value of the IRLCs thereby reducing earnings volatility.
 Forward sale commitments are also used to hedge the interest rate risk on mortgage loans held for sale that are not committed to investors and still subject to price risk.
 If the mandatory delivery commitments are not fulfilled, the Company pays a pair-off fee.
 Best effort forward sale commitments are also executed with investors, whereby certain loans are locked with a borrower and simultaneously committed to an investor at a fixed price.
 If the best effort IRLC does not fund, there is no obligation to fulfill the investor commitment.

 The Company considers various factors and strategies in determining what portion of the IRLCs and uncommitted mortgage loans held for sale to economically hedge.
-All derivative instruments are recognized as other assets or other liabilities on the balance sheet at their fair value.
-Changes in the fair value of the derivative instruments are recognized in gain on sale of mortgage loans held for sale on the statement of operations in the period in which they occur.
-Gains and losses resulting from the pairing-out of forward sale commitments are recognized in gain on sale of mortgage loans held for sale on the statement of operations.
+All derivative instruments are recognized as other assets or other liabilities on the consolidated statements of financial condition at their fair value.
+Changes in the fair value of the derivative instruments are recognized in gain on sale of mortgage loans held for sale on the consolidated statements of income in the period in which they occur.
+Gains and losses resulting from the pairing-out of forward sale commitments are recognized in gain on sale of mortgage loans held for sale on the consolidated statements of income.
 The Company accounts for all derivative instruments as free-standing derivative instruments and does not designate any for hedge accounting.

 Mortgage Servicing Rights (“MSRs”) and Revenue Recognition